1a1a11a/PyMimircache/README.md

 To enter an interactive shell and do plotting, you can use

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-sudo docker run -it --rm -v $(pwd):/mimircache/scripts -v PATH/TO/DATA:/mimircache/data 1a1a11a/mimircache /bin/bash
+jason@myMachine: ~$ sudo docker run -it --rm -v $(pwd):/mimircache/scripts -v PATH/TO/DATA:/mimircache/data 1a1a11a/mimircache /bin/bash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you run this command, you will be in a shell with everything ready, your